Convergence and Inference of Stream SGD, with Applications to Queueing Systems and Inventory Control: Additional Numerical Results on Convergence Rate

 In this section, we will prove Proposition~\ref{prop: covariance convergence}.
 In fact, if all $x_t$ are generated from the same transition kernel, the convergence of the average of the conditional variances immediately follows by using the mixing property and Birkhoff's ergodic theorem.
 However, in our case, the transition kernel that $x_t$ generated from changes with iteration, making $\{x_t\}$ no longer a time-homogeneous Markov process.
-Fortunately, Lemma~\ref{lem:birkhoff_of_data_var} provides a simple condition that allows us to characterize the asymptotic covariance in an analytical way.
-One can find the proof of Lemma~\ref{lem:birkhoff_of_data_var} in Appendix~\ref{sec:prf of aux results}.
+However, by making use of Assumption~\ref{ass:continue_P} and~\ref{ass:W-contraction}, we can derive the following two properties. \begin{itemize} \item For any two series of parameters $\{\vartheta_{t}^{(i)}\}_{t = 0}^\infty,~ i=1,2$ with corresponding stochastic process generated by $X_{t+1}^{(i)}\sim \gP_{\vartheta_{t}^{(i)}}(\cdot | X_{t}^{(i)})$ and $X_0^{(i)} = x \in \Omega$ (it is possible that $\vartheta_{t+1}^{(i)} \in \sigma\left(\{X_l^{(i)}\}_{l=0}^{t}\right)$).
+Then there exists a coupling between these two stochastic processes such that